< Back to Previous

 By contrast, Siena feels like a grid blown volcanically into a nautilus shell wrapped into a hill.
 When I strode adventurously into its catacombs alone last night, I found myself in a maze of pedestrian-packed tunnel-like streets that ultimately wound into and out of a huge central plaza, El Campo.
 Like unpredictable concentric arcs of an intracellular matrix, they were baffling in their warp.
 It took me twenty minutes to reach the giant round piazza on the map.
 I was scouting for three things while Lindy rested: a laundromat, a wireless point, and a restaurant.
 I found walking in the city like being in a giant underground mall or the sloped tiers of a stadium.
 Outdoors felt like indoors, so high were the walls of apartments and shops and so near to each other across each via, leaving but a narrow and opaque thoroughfare.

 After failing to find any of the three venues in a half hour—in fact mostly mesmerized by the scenery while trying to rectify streets names with designations on the map—I got lost coming back out of the labyrinth at an unexpected spot, so I wandered confused among external streets of the contemporary city that surrounds old Siena.
-As nothing looked familiar and I couldn’t sight the Church where our room was located, I grew a bit frantic and had to ask many non-English speakers the way, not too happily at first.
+As nothing looked familiar and I couldn’t sight the Church where our room was located, I grew a bit frantic and had to ask many non-English speakers the way, not too successfully at first.
 Finally I developed a short code to let them know my plight: “Church San Dominico,” while looking about and pointing confusedly.
 That usually got a smile and some advice.
 I finally made it into a little obscure alley that led down into another tight alley that led around a corner to another, to the gates of the nunnery.

 San Gimignano was its own event, a small hill-town we detoured some twelve kilometers to visit, about two-thirds of the way between Firenze and Siena.
 Lindy had it on her “A” list, and I didn’t read Rick Steves till we were almost there.
 His opening line was not exactly an endorsement.
 He called it “a perfectly preserved tourist trap” and “a zoo during the daytime” when tourists far outnumber locals.